What Causes Paralysis?

 According to the latest data reported by The U.S. National Library of Medicine, there are nearly 5.4 million people in the U.S. living with paralysis.
 Spinal cord injuries are the second leading cause of paralysis (behind strokes), affecting 27.3% of those with paralysis — and the most common cause of spinal cord injuries are motor vehicle accidents.

 There are two types of paralysis — paraplegia and quadriplegia.
-Read on to learn the facts about each.
+Learn from our team of Louisville personal injury attorneys on the facts about each type of paralysis.

 Paraplegia is the paralyzation of the lower half of the body.
 People with paraplegia have problems with mobility and often require the use of a wheelchair.
 While there are treatments and therapies available to manage symptoms, many people affected with paraplegia have life-long challenges.